-LOOKING FOR a holiday activity?
-Divert your kids with a Thanksgiving acrostic poem!
+Looking for a holiday activity?
+Divert your kids by showing them how to write a Thanksgiving acrostic poem!

 - Write the word THANKSGIVING vertically on a sheet of lined paper.
 Using each of the letters, make a fun acrostic.